 How to Jack & Change Brakes on a 2008 Chevy Suburban

-The 2008 Chevrolet Suburban uses both disc and drum brakes. ...
-The brake pads on a 2002 Chevy Suburban have a low...
+The 2008 Chevrolet Suburban uses both disc and drum brakes.
+The disc brakes are on all four wheels where they are used...

 How to Install Brake Controllers in a GMC Suburban